-PI-88 Uses, Dosage, Side Effects, Food Interaction and all others data.
+PI-88 Uses, Dosage, Side Effects and more

 PI-88 is a mixture of highly sulfated, monophosphorylated mannose oligosaccharides, derived from the extracellular phosphomannan of the yeast Pichia (Hansenula) holstii, with potential antiangiogenic activity.